Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Conclusions

-Another original outcome of our analysis is the observation of crossings in the $\mu\tau$ sector, whereas none are usually expected because of the equivalent treatment of neutrinos of the muon and tau flavors.
+Another original outcome of our analysis is the observation of crossings in the $\mu\tau$ sector, whereas none have been reported so far in other simulations because of their equivalent treatment of neutrinos of the muon and tau flavors.
 Intriguingly, there are locations in time and space where such crossings are found, where none are observed in the $e\mu$ and $e\tau$ sector.
-In analogy to all other crossings, these are also in the backward direction and are related to residual neutrino interactions in the free-streaming regime.
+In analogy to all other crossings, these are also in the backward direction and are related to those neutrino interactions that can still occur in the free-streaming regime.

-Our findings support the need for performing a similar analysis in the context of other one-dimensional models, with different sets of theoretical ingredients.
+We underline once more that the interpretation of our results must be treated as only suggestive of the physics connected to the observed crossings.
+Nevertheless, our findings support the need for performing a similar analysis in the context of other one-dimensional models, with different sets of theoretical ingredients.
 Such a systematic study can augment the understanding we tried to develop in this paper.
 In the end, this will lead to an improved understanding of the creation of angular crossings.
-Moreover, our results require a conclusive confirmation from multi-dimensional models with muon creation.
+Moreover, our results require a conclusive confirmation from multi-dimensional models with muons.
 Two-dimensional ones have been already presented in Ref. \cite{Bollig:2017lki} and the results from first three-dimensional simulations including muons have recently been published in Ref. \cite{Bollig:2020phc}.

 Even if one assumes that the results obtained in the present work hold in the multi-dimensional models, too, the question of what is the impact of backward crossings remains unanswered.
 The backward crossings found in this study seem to exist only slightly below the SN shock.
 Nevertheless, more crossings may be present even deeper in the star, though they would be significantly more shallow.
 Although the occurrence of this backward ELN crossings can lead to fast instabilities with significant growth rates, it is not yet clear whether they can lead to significant flavor conversions.
 Indeed, these instabilities mostly affect (in the linear regime) the backward traveling neutrinos (see Fig.~7 in Ref.~\cite{Abbar_3D}), which are only a very tiny fraction of the neutrino population.
 The ultimate assessment must come through numerical simulations.
 One can perform simplified simulations of neutrino flavor evolution, completely decoupled from the hydrodynamics of the SN.
 On the other hand, a more reliable answer must come from fully including flavor conversions in self-consistent simulations of CCSNe, or treating them with an effective approach in the same context, which is computationally more affordable.
 We hope our work will trigger future endeavors in this direction.